BazzaCuda/MinimalistMediaPlayerX/_resources/resource_mdImageBrowser.md

 </div>

 With the **Image & Thumbnail Browser** you can browse through your entire image library as thumbnails and/or full size
+- the four arrow keys are very powerful, whether in Image Mode or Thumbnail Mode
+- you can browse through an entire drive with just the arrow keys, automatically skipping folders which don't contain images
 <br />
 <br />